pgfactory/kirby-pagefactory-plugin/README.md

 ### Markdown extensions

+Markdown is an excellently simple way to write HTML-content without bothering with HTML syntax.
-Markdown is an excellent invention.
-Yet, when it comes do defining web pages, now and then you are bound to run into its limitations.
+Yet, when it comes do defining slightly more advanced web content, you are bound to run into limitations.

+For instance, if you want to define a block of content with special styling.
+You could use some HTML like &lt;div class...> but that's ugly and you are bound to face additional problems.
-Like if you want to define a block of content with special styling.
-One possibility would be applying a class to each and every element within this block (assuming your Markdown dialect supports that).
+Another possibility would be applying a class to each and every element within this block (assuming your Markdown dialect supports that).

-In HTML you'd rather just wrap a DIV around your block.

-This you can do in PageFactory's Markdown extensions like this:
+With PageFactory's Markdown extensions for DIV-blocks you can do it more elegantly like this:

 	@@@ .box
 	...